memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 ## A custom Kconfig symbol

 In the previous sections, we had a thorough look at _Kconfig_ and its workings.
 To wrap up this article, we'll create a custom, application-specific symbol and use it in our application _and_ build process.
-While this is a rather unlikely use case, it nicely demonstrates how _Kconfig_ works.

 > **Note:** This section borrows from the [nRF Connect SDK Fundamentals lesson on configuration files](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-3-elements-of-an-nrf-connect-sdk-application/topic/configuration/) that is freely available in the [Nordic Developer Academy](https://academy.nordicsemi.com/).
 If you're looking for additional challenges, check out the available courses!